warnock/kazoo-angular/README.md

 #### By Megan Warnock 5/4/2017

 ### Description
-This application tracks different species of animals for a zoo.
+This application tracks different animal species for a zoo.
 A user can add and edit animal profiles.
 The user can also filter animals by a selection menu.

 ### Prerequisites